icpc/live-v3/docs/using-as-lib.md

 You can add the following packages with the same version instead:
 * `org.icpclive:org.icpclive.cds.core` - only core part of a library, no specific CDS-s parsers
-* `org.icpclive:org.icpclive.cds.%testsystem-type%` - parser for a single library
+* `org.icpclive:org.icpclive.cds.%testsystem-type%` - parser for a single contest system
   * For example `org.icpclive:org.icpclive.cds.codeforces` for parsing codeforces contests.
 * `org.icpclive.org.icpclive.cds.clics-api` - a separate package with a data model of [ccs spec](https://ccs-specs.icpc.io/).
    Can be used to parse some clics api or create clics api server.

-# Stability guarantees
+# Documentation

-The library is not stable yet.
-You can expect both source and binary changes in future releases.
+Some documentation is provided on https://icpc.io/live-v3/cds/